 You wait for weeks for a decent headline then two come along at once.

 He’ll hint at links between the events.
-Simon’s pretty adept at hinting and Tyrone and violence go together like fish and chips.
+Simon’s pretty adept at hinting, and Tyrone and violence go together like fish and chips.
 He can place the two articles next to each other on the front page (continued on page six) and let people draw their own conclusions.
-He’ll know that’s not enough to attract the interest of a daily – not yet.
-He needs a few facts, he needs to join a few dots, then he’ll be in the money.
+He’ll know that it’s not enough to attract the interest of a daily, not yet.
+He needs a few facts, he needs to join a few dots then he’ll be in the money.
 If he can work Wayne into the picture, he’ll really have something.

 Yeah, that’s some story.

 I sigh.
 Maybe I’d better get out there too, do a bit of digging.
 Shit, even I can feel the pull of a story like this.
 Maybe I’ll find something to help Wayne or Tina.
 You’ve got to try, right?

 Only, I’ve got my hands full, more articles to write than I can shake an octopus at.
 I didn’t get much done yesterday, what with Tina and Mrs Oldfield and the hospital, so I’m already way behind.
 Still, I managed to interview the new vicar at St Oswald’s by phone last evening, penned a cheery account of a school concert and wrote something to accompany a cute picture of a ‘missing but now found’ spaniel with big eyes.
 It’s a start.